 - 1. Photos-Choose photos with clean, sharp images.
 Check background and number of subjects in photo.
 All people in photos must be appropriately dressed according to A.C.E.
 Student Convention dress standards. - 2.
 Paper Color and Design-Select paper or cardstock to complement photos. - 3.
-Crop--Cut or trim photos using templates or decorative-edge scissors to add interest. - 4.
-Mat or Frame-Use single or layered mats; may be torn or cut with scissors.
-Templates, punches, and decorative-edge scissors create unique shapes. - 5.
+Crop-Cut or trim photos using templates or decorative-edge scissors to add interest. - 4.
+Mat or Frame-Use single or layered mats; may be torn.
+Templates, punches, and decorative-edge scissors create unique shapes.
+Uneven edges could result in deduction of points. - 5.
 Layout-Arrange photos with a focal point depicting the theme.
 Overlap photos or create a collage for added variety. - 6.
-Title and Journaling--Include: a.
+Title and Journaling-Include: a.
 Who? b.
 What? c.
 Where? d.
 When? e.
 Why? - 7.
-Decorative embellishments Use creativity over purchased embellishments
+Decorative embellishments-Use creativity over purchased embellishments

-SCULPTURE (Male/Female) NONPERFORMANCE EVENT
+SCULPTURE (Male/Female)